-2. Istiqlal Mosque is closed on Friday, can visit the outside area only.
+2. Istiqlal Mosque is closed on Fridays; visits are limited to the outside area.

-Passing through the independent square area as the center of the Indonesian state government, the Presidential palace & Arjuna Wijaya statue
+Pass through Independence Square, the center of Indonesia’s state government, including the Presidential Palace and the Arjuna Wijaya Statue

-Istiqlal Mosque in Jakarta, Indonesia is the largest mosque in Southeast Asia and the sixth largest mosque in the world in terms of worshipper capacity.
-Istiqlal, which means “Independence” in Arabic.
-Located in the city center, almost opposite the National Cathedral, the Mosque is also meant to be a symbol of peace and religious tolerance.
-(Istiqlal Mosque is closed every Friday, you can see from the outside only)
+Istiqlal Mosque is the largest mosque in Southeast Asia and the sixth largest in the world by worshipper capacity.
+It's name, “Istiqlal,” means “Independence” in Arabic.
+Located in the heart of Jakarta, directly opposite the National Cathedral, the mosque stands as a symbol of peace and religious tolerance.
+Please note: Istiqlal Mosque is closed on Fridays; visits are limited to viewing from the outside only.

 For a full refund, cancel at least 24 hours before the scheduled departure time.